A Primer on the Signature Method in Machine Learning

-The simplest example of a signature which one should keep in mind is that of a one-dimensional path.
-In this case our set of indexes (or alphabet) is of size one, $A = \{1\}$, and the set of multi-indexes (or words) is $W = \{(1,\ldots, 1) \mid k \geq 1 \}$, where $1$ appears $k$ times in $(1,\ldots, 1)$.
+\begin{example}[1-dimensional path] The simplest example of a signature is that of a 1-dimensional path.
+In this case, our set of indexes (or alphabet) is of size one, $A = \{1\}$, and the set of multi-indexes (or words) is $W = \{(1,\ldots, 1) \mid k \geq 0 \}$, where $1$ appears $k$ times in $(1,\ldots, 1)$.

-Consider the path $X : [a,b] \mapsto \R$, $X_t = t$.
+Consider the path $X : [a,b] \to \R$, $X_t = t$.
 One can immediately verify that the signature of $X$ is given by

-One can in fact show that the above expression of the signature remains true for any path $X : [a,b] \mapsto \R$.
-Hence, for one-dimensional paths, the signature depends only on the increment $X_b - X_a$. \end{example}
+One can in fact show that the above expression of the signature remains true for any path $X : [a,b] \to \R$.
+Hence, for 1-dimensional paths, the signature depends only on the increment $X_b - X_a$. \end{example}

-\begin{example} We present now a more involved example of the signature for a two-dimensional path.
+\begin{example} We next present an example of the signature for a 2-dimensional path.
 Our set of indexes is now $A = \{1,2\}$, and the set of multi-indexes is

 the collection of all finite sequences of $1$'s and $2$'s.
-Consider a parabolic path in $\mathbb{R}^2$ as depicted in Fig.\ref{fig:exampleOf2DimPath}.
+Consider a parabolic path in $\mathbb{R}^2$, as depicted in Fig.~\ref{fig:exampleOf2DimPath}, defined by